toddcf/code-snippets/javascript/objects/retrieve-object-data.md

 someObject.str; // Will not work.
 ```

-3. Have spaces in the name: `someObject.fav color;`
+3. Have spaces in the name: `someObject.fav color;` (Not that it's wise to have spaces in your names, anyway.)